 Recent evidence suggests that ESD alone is sufficient for treating T1 CRC patients who are at low risk for developing LNM; while the more extensive radical surgery (RS) is only needed for high-risk patients.
 Unfortunately, the current risk-stratification criteria based on the post-endoscopic pathological examination tend to overestimate the degree of risk, and inadvertently classify 70-80% of patients with T1 CRC as high-risk.
 However, post-surgical pathology results suggest that only 8-16% of these patients are truly LNM-positive.
 This concern highlights the lack of availability for more appropriate biomarkers that can help to detect “genuine high-risk” patients with LNM, which can facilitate the reduction of unnecessary radical surgeries currently being performed in patients with T1 CRC.

-Using a genome-wide biomarker discovery approach, Dr Wang Xin, Assistant Professor of Department of Medical Sciences at City University of Hong Kong (CityU), developed a novel 8-gene mRNA classifier for more accurate detection of LNM in patients with T1 CRC, in collaboration with Professor Ajay Goel at Baylor University Medical Center and Dr Tsuyoshi Ozawa at the University of Tokyo.
+Using a genome-wide biomarker discovery approach, Dr Wang Xin, Assistant Professor of Department of Biomedical Sciences at City University of Hong Kong (CityU), developed a novel 8-gene mRNA classifier for more accurate detection of LNM in patients with T1 CRC, in collaboration with Professor Ajay Goel at Baylor University Medical Center and Dr Tsuyoshi Ozawa at the University of Tokyo.
 Their findings were recently reported in Gastroenterology.

 In their study on a retrospective cohort of 136 T1 CRC patients, current pathological criteria for risk assessments would classify 84% patients into the high-risk category, of whom only 17% were found LNM-positive in post-surgical examination of tissues, meaning 70% of all patients were incorrectly categorized as high-risk.
 The novel mRNA classifier would only categorize 23% of patients as high-risk, of whom 48% were actually LNM-positive, suggesting that only 12% of all patients were over-treated.
 The new approach can reduce unnecessary treatment T1 CRC patients by nearly 60%.